- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To avoid these mistakes and prevent data loss, it is recommended to regularly backup data, implement strong security measures, configure RAID properly, use a reliable power source, and handle the device with care.

-Although NAS DR-4516P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-4516P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -